Forge Cellars, Riesling, Finger Lakes AVA, New York, USA 2013

 Nose: clean, medium (+) intensity, developing, with aromas as they come, of lemon juice, lime, edge of petrol, crisp cooking apple, grapefruit zest, with a touch of softer honey in there somewhere.

-Palate: dry, medium (+) acidity, medium alcohol, medium (-) body, smooth texture with the slightest grip, medium (+) intensity, with flavours of lime, touch of petrol, lemon juice, citrus zest, and hints of broom and hay.
+Palate: dry, medium (+) acidity, medium alcohol, medium (-) body, smooth texture with the slightest grip, medium (+) intensity, with flavours of lime, touch of petrol, lemon juice, citrus zest, and hints of gorse flower (delicate coconut-like) and hay.
 Easily a long length with a clean limy citrus lightly grippy finish, with a slight bitterness on the end.

 Quality: a very good quality wine, fresh acidity in tune with flavour intensity and alcohol, decent but not outstanding flavour concentration, some complexity with a hint of tertiary petrol, still, a very good length.